Websoft9Archive/ansible-template/docs/stack-installation.md

 # Initial Installation

-If you have completed the RabbitMQ deployment, take the following steps to start a quick use.
+If you have completed the RabbitMQ deployment, follow the steps below to start a quick use.

 ## Preparation